codepath/site-unit2-project1-music-playlist-creator-exemplar/Instructions.md

 ## Running the Project

-1. Open your project directory in a code editor of your choice.
+1. Open your project directory in VS Code.
 2. Open the `index.html` file in a web browser to view your project.
 3. As you make changes to your HTML, CSS, or JavaScript files, refresh the browser to see the updates.